 The hardy constitution of the Dale Pony makes them economical to keep and they can live out in the very worst weather that the north of England can offer.

 A brilliant and courageous performer in harness, the Dales pony is also used increasingly as a riding pony.
 This pony combines courage and stamina with a calm temperament

 Article © HorseShowCentral.com.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-strong>Other HSC pages that offer information about the Dales Pony: ponies,horses, breeding, industry supplies, etc.:
+strong>Other HSC pages that offer information about the Dales Pony: ponies,horses, breeding, industry supplies, shows, event calendar, etc.:

 Shopping - Business Products Services